Last Updated on 04/24/2023 by Glynn Willard

 Is Water At Dump Stations Potable?

-Is water at dump stations safe to drink?
-If the blue or green painted faucet for potable water is not accessible while dumping your tanks, it is probably safe.
+Is the water at dump stations safe to drink?
+If the blue or green faucet for potable water is not accessible while dumping your tanks, it is probably safe.

 If it’s right next to the sewage area, be very cautious!

-It’s way too easy for someone to accidently (or lazily) to use the potable source to rinse their sewer hoses.
+It’s way too easy for someone to accidentally (or lazily) use the potable source to rinse their sewer hoses and clean their holding tanks.

 It’s just not worth the risk.
-A whole family with diarrhea while boondocking is not only dangerous, but it’s no fun!
+A whole family with diarrhea while boondocking in a National Forest is not only dangerous, but it’s no fun!

 We sadly know from experience.